EdSaleh/web.ts/README.md

 2. Implement the Render(document) method callback which is used to render the content when it's already available.

-3. create instance of this and it starts automatically.
+3. Create instance of this and it starts automatically.

-4. Pages are loaded when a Url change is detected and load a different page based on the name of the Hash.

 ##Lists
 1. Implement the Add() and Remove() Method to be used in adding or removing items.
 And implement View() method to return the document that will be used in rendering.